InseeFrLab/onyxia-ui/README.md

 This project is under active development.
 It's APIs are susceptible to change until v1.

-WARNING: `onyxia-ui` isn't currently working with SSR.
-(You can't use it with Next.js)
+WARNING: `onyxia-ui` is a SPA only toolkit, it's not compatible with SSR or SSG.

 # Motivation